fineterra/portfolio/README.md

 ## Computer Guessing Game
 The user chooses a number between 1 and 100, and the computer guesses it and returns the number of tries it took.

+## RPG Character Creation
+It allows the user to create a RPG character and assign points to four attributes, Strength, Health, Wisdom, and Dexterity.
+The user can check the currents stats and available points, and add and remove points from the various attributes.